nikolaiwest/introduction-to-python/README.md

    git clone https://github.com/nikolaiwest/introduction-to-python.git
    ```

-2. Follow the installation instructions in UE1: Setup to configure your environment.
+2. Follow the installation instructions in **UE1: Setup** to configure your environment.

-3. Start with the first unit (UE1) and progress through the units sequentially.
+3. Start with the first unit (UE1) and progress through the units, either sequentially or following the [Core Track](#-recommended-core-track).

 ### Option 2: If you're new to Git